mukherjeearnab/ethereum-tutorial/geth-priv-net/presentation.md

         admin.peers

-    this returns an array of all the peers the current node has discovered and connected to.
+    This returns an array of all the peers the current node has discovered and connected to.

 2. Check for Accounts associated with the current node: